arduino/docs-content/content/arduino-cloud/08.arduino-cloud-cli/07.getting-started/arduino-cloud-cli.md

 ## Introduction

-The [Arduino Cloud CLI](https://github.com/arduino/arduino-cloud-cli) is a tool developed to access features of the [Arduino IoT Cloud service](https://create.arduino.cc/iot/) from the terminal.
+The [Arduino Cloud CLI](https://github.com/arduino/arduino-cloud-cli) is a tool developed to access features of the [Arduino Cloud service](app.arduino.cc) from the terminal.

 It can be used as an automation tool to:
 - Clone existing Things & Dashboards (by extracting its template).